elysiajs/documentation/docs/essential/handler.md

     - **redirect** - Response as a path to redirect to

 ::: tip
-Context provide several property to help you get information about the request.
+Context provides several properties to help you get information about the request.

-It's ok to feels overwhelmed by the amount of property, but you don't have to memorize them all, IDE can auto-complete them for you.
+It's ok to feel overwhelmed by the amount of properties, but you don't have to memorize them all, an IDE can auto-complete them for you.
 :::

 ## Set